Thrum Quickstart Guide

 Daemon

-Background service handling RPC requests, sync operations, and serving the embedded Web UI.
-WebSocket and SPA are served on the same port (default 9999).
+The daemon runs in the background and handles RPC requests, sync, and the embedded Web UI.
+The WebSocket and SPA share the same port (default 9999).

 MCP Server

-Optional MCP server (thrum mcp serve) for environments that support native tool integration.
-The CLI works everywhere — MCP is an alternative transport.
+thrum mcp serve starts an MCP server for environments that support native tool integration.
+The CLI works everywhere — MCP is just an alternative transport.

 Tips